BariBariGood/ACM-Databases-APIs/Readme.md

 This guide provides step-by-step instructions to set up and interact with **MongoDB Atlas** using **Python**, starting from setting up a virtual environment to performing CRUD operations.

+These instructions are intended for those setting up their own project.
+If you are cloning a repository, refer to the repository-specific instructions in the `README.md` file.

 ---

 ## **Step 1: Project Setup**